nspyre-org/nspyre/docs/source/getting_started.rst

 Getting Started
 ###############

+The quickest way to get started is to clone the nspyre `template <https://github.com/nspyre-org/template>`__.
+This template contains a mock experiment codebase that utilizes nspyre and demonstrates many of its features.
-There are `code examples <https://github.com/nspyre-org/examples>`__ available to help new users get started, but a brief description is given here.
-An experiment utilizing the full capabilities of nspyre can be broken down into a few pieces of functionality.
+There are also `code examples <https://github.com/nspyre-org/examples>`__ provided by other users.
+A brief description of some of nspyre's features are given here.
+An experiment utilizing the full capabilities of nspyre can be broken down into a few pieces of functionality:

 The Instrument Server
 =====================